 7. Egg Whisperer Fertility Pants

-They’ll be available soon, and will become an essential must-have.
+You can find the Egg Whisperer Fertility Pants in my shop.
 Basically, they are crotchless yoga pants designed to make your fertility care more comfortable and easier— they have an opening in order for your doctor to have access for ultrasounds and exams.
 Another plus is that you won’t have to be constantly naked in front your fertility team.
 They’re made of high-quality stretchy cotton, which is just what you’ll want to wear when you’re feeling bloated.
 They’ll also be a fun way to spice up the mood for date night.

 8. Grab that Tylenol or Advil

 An egg retrieval is like an ultrasound-guided surgery in which your fertility doctor passes a small needle through your vagina, inserts it into the fluid filled sacs called follicles to collect your eggs.
 You’ll be asleep and won’t feel anything, but when you wake up your ovaries will feel a bit swollen.
 It’s a good idea to have some Tylenol, Motrin or Advil on hand when you get home.
 I always offer my patients a stronger pain medication such as Tylenol with codeine, and maybe 5% of use it.
 But it’s still good to have the option to take something if the soreness wakes you up, so you can get a good night’s rest.
 Five percent of my patients feel too bloated to go to work the day after their egg retrieval, and those patients really appreciate having something stronger for pain.